DaintyDysphemism/collection/README.md

 # Collection

 Repository to-do:
-  - Set up .css using guide (initial test failed)
+  v/ Set up .css using guide (turned out to be just a cache thing)

 Projects in progress:
   - 100 blocks generator